bitboxer/bitboxer.de/_posts/2014-06-21-hackathons-done-wrong.md

 Ever noticed how hard it is to get women interested in hackathons?
 It is because of this.

-# Sleeping is for loosers
+# Sleeping is for losers

 A hackathon should not promote 48h coding sessions.
 "Don't worry, we have energy drinks!" is totally wrong.
 It's unhealthy, your code will be shit, your mood pretty bad and